top of page

 The storyteller is your guide, narrator, referee, and sometimes, the holder of your fate

-Our interactive storytelling games stand apart from traditional murder mysteries in several key ways:
+Our interactive storytelling games stand apart from traditional murder mystery nights in several key ways:

 • Everyone Stays Involved – Even if your character is eliminated, you remain an active participant with voting power